Mark Liang

 - Defending consumer electronics company in lawsuit relating to virtuality reality viewers.
 (N.D.
 Tex.)

-- Defending consumer electronics company in lawsuit relating to RF circuits and power amplifiers.
+- Defending consumer electronics company in lawsuit relating to facial and gesture recognition features (E.D.
+Tex.)

+- Defended consumer electronics company in lawsuits relating to flash memory, electronics, and circuits.
 (W.D.
-Tex.; USPTO)
+Tex.; USPTO.)

-- Defending consumer electronics company in multiple lawsuits and related IPRs relating to smartphone hardware components, including flash memory, RF receivers/modems, and processors.
+- Defended consumer electronics company in multiple lawsuits and related IPRs relating to smartphone hardware components, including flash memory, RF receivers/modems, and processors.
 (E.D.
 Tex.; W.D.
 Tex.; N.D.
 Cal.; USPTO.)

-- Defending consumer electronics company in multiple lawsuits and related IPRs involving voice and digital assistant software and services.
-(W.D.
-Tex.; USPTO.)

 - Defended consumer electronics and software company in a ten-patent case spanning multiple technologies, including navigation.
 (E.D.
 Tex.)